 This procedure is not available through the WebUI.
 To display the contents of a file by using the Admin CLI, , use the more command, specifying the name of the directory.

-- Log into the TX54 command line as a user with Admin access.
+For example:

 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-At the Admin CLI prompt, type more /path/filename.
+Type admin to access the Admin CLI.

+2. At the Admin CLI prompt, type more /path/filename.
 For example, to view the contenct of the file accns.json in /etc/config: